kiboschool/course-pm-and-design/src/pm-and-design.md

 ## Meeting Times

-Note that all times are listed in GMT, please convert to your local timezone.
+All times are listed in GMT, please convert to your local timezone.

 - Class time: Wednesdays, 5 - 6:30pm GMT
-- Office hours: TBD
+- Office hours: Mondays, 5 - 6pm GMT

 ## Instructors